-Per MI Merit Curriculum (MMC) Course/Credit Requirements, Mathematical understanding and skills are essential elements for meaningful participation in the global information society.
+Per MI Merit Curriculum (MMC) Course/Credit Requirements4, Mathematical understanding and skills are essential elements for meaningful participation in the global information society.
 US expectations in mathematics for students have not kept pace with expectations in high-achieving countries around the world.
 And, expectations about who can do mathematics in the US have led to inequitable and unacceptably low opportunities to learn for students living in poor and urban communities.
-In Michigan, the K-8 Mathematics for all students.
+In Michigan, the K-8 Mathematics Common Core Standards represent a major step forward in raising expectations in mathematics for all students.